This is a list of projects I am working on, or have worked on. All are open source.

 - Retired projects:

-Our longer-term goal is for people to be able to understand what each other are doing — what pages they are interacting with, but also how they are interacting with those pages, similar to how you can understand what a person is doing when they are doing physical work.
+Our longer-term goal was for people to be able to understand what each other are doing — what pages they are interacting with, but also how they are interacting with those pages, similar to how you can understand what a person is doing when they are doing physical work.

 Another goal is to look at how, using the same data we capture in order to share a person’s actions with everyone else, we can also use that data to create a richer record of what people are doing.
-We want knowledge capture and transfer between group members that can encompass not just one site or document, but a session, discussion, and research.
+We wanted knowledge capture and transfer between group members that can encompass not just one site or document, but a session, discussion, and research.

 - TogetherJS (formerly TowTruck)

 - My previous project at Mozilla.
 This is a service to enable real-time collaboration on any site.

 - An experiment in extracting structured data from web sites.
 Works as a Firefox addon.
 This is basically furloughed (as of April 2013) pending progress on Web Activities.
 The addon allows custom scrapers to be run on sites, with several levels of separation to both allow scraping scripts to run safely and isolated from the site receiving the data.
 There is some more information on this site.

 - The Cut-Out

 - Misc recipes

 - Sometimes when I want to try out an idea, I throw it in this directory.
 There’s a grab bag of experiments here.